frederic-perez/AmE-dictionary/dictionary.md

 __spin<sup>2</sup>__ _v_ _She spins the truth for whoever is paying her._
 __spindle__ _n_ :two::hammer:
 __spindly__
+__spinel__ Spinel is the magnesium aluminium member of the larger spinel group of minerals.
+Its name comes from Latin "spina."
+Balas ruby is an old name for a rose-tinted variety of spinel.
 __spinet piano__ :camera:
 __spinouts__
 __spinster__ :two::hammer: